Why do I need a building surveyor?

 Our greatest value…

 But the greatest value of a building surveyor is often considerably earlier in the process.
 We work across legal, architectural and engineering disciplines and our knowledge can be exceedingly useful to help set project parameters early in the design or even the feasibility stages.
 We can inform you of the consequences of design decisions early on, helping you decide among development options or building materials, and potentially saving costs (and heartache) down the track.
-Ultimately, your building surveyor helps reduce risk for both owners and the project team, and gives you the knowledge to settle on the best solutions for your project.
+Ultimately, your building surveyor helps reduce risk for both the owners and the project team, and gives you the knowledge to settle on the best solutions for your project.